eelregit/jax_cosmo/design.md

 Here are the main modules:

-  - The `Cosmology` class: stores cosmological parameters, it is essentially an instance of the `container`.
+  - The `Cosmology` class: stores cosmological parameters.

   - The `background` module: hosts functions of the comology to compute various background related quantities.